-Are you looking for an economical way to get your message out to clients and prospects?
-Although email marketing has become an inexpensive option, direct mail is still considered one of the strongest and most effective methods of delivering your message to your target audience.
-So imagine if you could create a marketing campaign that combined both to present your products and services and in a way that would reinforce what your business has to offer.
+Although email is an inexpensive and efficient method of communication, there is a better way to use it.
+Direct mail is still considered one of the strongest and most effective methods of delivering your message to your target audience.
+So imagine if you could create a marketing campaign that combined both to present your products and services in a way that would reinforce what your business has to offer.

 Done the other way around you can use an email campaign as a tickler or teaser to let prospects know that a direct mail promotion is to follow.
 This increases the likelihood that they will look at your direct mail piece and in return increase the responses that you may get from it.
 An effective email promotion that creates curiosity and is intriguing will help to develop anticipation of a potential benefit that your customers will look for in the direct mail to follow.
-Either order in which you do them can have an amazing effect on the success of your marketing efforts.
+Either combination strategy can have a serious impact on the success of your marketing efforts.

 Take a look at your marketing plan and see how you can maximize all the tools and resources that are available to you to promote your business.
-The Internet and email provide a lot of opportunities that we didn’t have a few years ago and they are here to stay but direct mail is still one of the strongest marketing tools you can use.
+Online and email marketing provides a lot of opportunities, but direct mail is still one of the strongest marketing tools you can use.
 Start to look at how you can use both of them together in your fight for more business and realize that together they make a great combination.